ramrom/rams_dot_files/cheatsheets/rust_cheatsheet.md

         - this call tree of cobbled futures allows for one big allocation of known size
     - a task is root level structure that a future belongs to
         - a executor will place a task on the run queue to be polled when a child future is awoken
+- recursion is an issue b/c this statemachine like struct would refer to itself, causing the infinite size type issue
+    - can get around this with indirection like `Box` or `BoxFuture`
 - async traits are hard b/c Futures don't have a know size
     - future can have all sorts of data and that makes their size unkown
-- if a `Future` holds non-`Send` data then it cant be moved to another worker thread in executor
+- if a `Future` holds non-`Send` data(e.g. `Rc`) then it cant be moved to another worker thread in executor
 - stacktraces - trace will show origin upon the thread it's executing on, this might be different than thread that spawned it
 - std lib `Mutex` will block thread if it cant aquire lock, deadlock risk here, so best to use when critical section is short
     - otherwise use async mutex like tokio mutex, which dont block thread, but async mutex have higher overhead